asnaqsys/asnaqsys.github.io/manuals/escape/fx/external-function.md

 mermaid: true
 ---

-## ExternalFunction Class
+## Execute ExternalFunction Class

-The <u>ExternalFunction</u> class is a concrete subclass of <u>EscapeProgram</u>, designed as a base for generic application programs that do not require predefined I/O styles (such as interactive screens or print reports).
+The Execute <u>ExternalFunction</u> class is a concrete subclass of <u>EscapeProgram</u>, designed as a base for generic application programs that do not require predefined I/O styles (such as interactive screens or print reports).
 It provides a minimal, flexible foundation for programs that handle custom logic without inheriting specialized UI or output behaviors from other framework classes.
 Its primary responsibilities include:

 1.  **Program Cancellation and Exit**:
     *   Overrides **CancelProgram()** to directly call **ExitProgram()**, ensuring a straightforward exit without additional cleanup or messaging specific to interactive or print contexts.
 This allows subclasses to handle cancellation simply by terminating the program.